wysheridan-xyz/wysheridan.xyz/content/docs/ofbyfor/_index.md

 the governed).

 ## A Mechanism
-A convenient option for reporting to the citizenry is a website.
+- A convenient option for reporting to the citizenry is a website.
+- A website provides a single online location for obtaining current availible information.
+- Furthermore
-A website provides a single online location for obtaining current availible information.
-Furthermore a website can be divided up into a collection of webpages allowing information to be organized by the county as a whole or each precinct seperately.
-Additionally meta data, i.e. tags, keywords, can be used to link related information.
-Thus allowing for the development of complex ideas.
+a website can be divided up into a collection of webpages allowing information to be organized by the county as a whole or each precinct seperately.
+- Additionally
+meta data, i.e. tags, keywords, can be used to link related information.
+- Thus allowing for
+the development of complex ideas.
-Finall email and Github can be used for individuals, independently and collaboratively, to input information for the purpose of publicly reporting
+- Finally email and Github can be used for individuals, independently and collaboratively, to input information for the purpose of publicly reporting